-The normal teaching load (based on the El Camino College traditional eighteen week semester) shall be fifteen (15) lecture/extensive laboratory hours or equivalent, twenty (20); twenty-one (21), or twenty-two (22) laboratory hours or equivalent, plus or minus one lecture hour or equivalent laboratory hours.
-A teaching load exceeding sixteen (16) lecture/extensive laboratory hours, or equivalent, shall be compensated at the overload hourly rate for load in excess of fifteen (15) lecture hours, or equivalent, or may be balanced without additional compensation within the following semester thereafter subject to approval of the District, or may be banked subject to Section III.C.2 of this appendix.
-A teaching assignment of less than fourteen (14) lecture hours, or equivalent, shall be balanced by using banked load as described below, load balancing the following semester or as soon as possible thereafter subject to approval of the District, or may be equated by special assignment as provided in Part IV of this policy.
+The normal teaching load (based on the El Camino College traditional eighteen week semester) shall be fifteen (15) lecture/extensive laboratory hours or equivalent, twenty (20); twenty-one (21), or twenty- two (22) laboratory hours or equivalent, plus or minus.
+Oone lecture hour or equivalent laboratory hours less than normal teaching load shall still be counted as normal teaching load.
+A teaching load exceeding fifteensixteen (1516) lecture/extensive laboratory hours, or equivalent, shall be compensated at the overload hourly rate for load in excess of fifteen (15) lecture hours, or equivalent, or may be balanced without additional compensation within the following semester thereafter subject to approval of the District, or may be balanced load as described below, load balancing the following semester or as soon as possible thereafter subject to approval of the District, or may be equated by special assignment as provided in Part IV of this policy.

-Total Faculty Hours
+Total Faculty Hours: